Lauren Jansen: 2010/2011

 Jansen was a member of the Capitals during the 2010/2011.
 She spent most of her time being the best dj the world has ever seen or heard.
-At the end of the season, she was off contract and needed to be resigned.
+At the end of the season, she was off contract and needed to be re-signed.

 2011/2012

-Jansen was a member of the Canberra Capitals team during their 2011/2012 campaign.
+Jansen was a member of Canberra Capitals team during their 2011/2012 campaign.
 In December 2011, she had only her second experience going on the road with the team in her four seasons with them.
 She got to play in a December 2011 game against the Sydney Uni Flames because Michelle Cosier and Hannah Bowley were injured.
 Her minutes in this game were more than her combined minutes in her twelve previous appearances for the club over the previous seasons.
 The road trip to Perth, Western Australia was the first time she had ever been to the city.
 In 2011, the Capital's coach expressed the belief that players like Jansen would benefit the team by competing in the SEABL.